lokendra023/blog-crud/README.md

 # blog-crud
 blog crud interview task

-1. Create and setup frontend and backend
+1. Setup frontend and backend
 2. Create Signup and login components
 3. Create Signup and login api's
+4. Added signup api only
-4. Create blog component
+5. Create blog component
+6. Create component for user and admin dashboard
-5. Create blogs related api
+7. Create blogs related api for creating and listing of api's